Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 ![Slide1](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/SNOWFLAKEHOME.png)

 ##  Introduction
 This is a Big Data(Data Engineering) End-to-end project exploring snowflake cloud.
-The project injest a json file, perform all necessary ETL processes and created a Snowflake dashboard to visualise the data.
+The project ingest a json file, perform all necessary ETL processes and created a Snowflake dashboard to visualise the data.

 ## Data Source:
 The data used is a Cricket World Cup match in 2023 which comes in a json file injested directly from a folder;